dads7202/assignment2/README.md

 In this project aims to build the best CNN model with pre-trained models that gives the highest accuracy for multi-class image classification of 5 types of painting.
 We experiment with original (ImageNet) and pre-trained models including VGG16, NASNetMobile, and DenseNet121 and compare the results between the original pre-trained and models after fine-tuning.

 Experimental results show that
-- The performance models of all fine-tuning CNN are better than original pre-trained models which trained on the imageNet dataset (Our datasets doesn't exist on ImageNet dataset).
+- The performance models of almost fine-tuning CNN are better than original pre-trained models which trained on the imageNet dataset (Our datasets doesn't exist on ImageNet dataset).
 - The performance models of fine-tuning CNN might improve the accuracy or might not, it really depends on the complexity of the problem.
 - The model with the most accuracy on test dataset is DenseNet121 (model 1 the fine-tuning CNN). <br>